Zabanaa/zabanaa.github.io/_posts/2017-01-15-mind-blowing-python-tips.md

-Loop over a file containing a list of names until the loop returns an empty string, in which case we break out of it
+Loop over a file containing a list of names until the loop returns an empty string, in which case we break out of it.

 ```python